pleiszenburg/zugbruecke/docs/installation.rst

 After installing the package with ``pip``, you may choose to manually initialize the "Wine Python environment" by running ``wenv init``.
 If you choose not to do this, ``zugbruecke`` will take care of it during its first use.

+If you are relying on *zugbruecke*, please notice that it uses semantic versioning.
+Breaking changes are indicated by increasing the second version number, the minor version.
+Going for example from 0.0.x to 0.1.0 or going from 0.1.y to 0.2.0 therefore indicates a breaking change.
+For as long as *zugbruecke* has development status "alpha", please expect more breaking changes to come.

 Possible problem: ``SSL/TSL has issues - please install "certifi" and try again``
 ---------------------------------------------------------------------------------